 - If safe for your fabric, wash using bleach or an oxygen-based bleach.

 - Place stain face-down on a clean paper towel.

-- Gently rub the back of the stained area using a stain remover or laundry detergent for lipstick and mascara, or rubbing alcohol for makeup.
+- Gently rub the back of the stained area using a stain remover for clothes or laundry detergent for lipstick and mascara, or rubbing alcohol for makeup.

 - Rinse and soak for 30 minutes.